kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Rate_Limiting_API_with_Redis/README.md

 # Rate Limiting API with Redis

-This project is a Flask application that uses Flask-Limiter for rate limiting and Redis for storage.
+This project is a Flask application that uses Redis and Flask-Limiter for rate limiting.

 ## Background